 A secondary window will open when users select one of options in the chart selection bar.
 It displays chars with selected conditions.
 This window is independent from the main window and can be placed anywhere in users’ screen.
 Users can close this window without affecting the main operation of the software.

-Dataset window

-A window that contains the navigation bar same as the main window.
-A file selection will be placed in the middle of the window.
-This window will be shown if there is no dataset imported or selected.

 Visual Design

+This section demonstrates how components will be placed and what types of graphic elements will be used in the software to support user interface.
+The purpose of the use of colours and graphics is to create the modern friendly look and feel for the use in new staff trainings.

 Layout

+The following depicts the layout of the structural components in the main window.